 - Leg wake-up.
 While sitting in a chair, stretch legs straight out and rotate ankles and feet.

 - Thigh stretch: Lightly hold desk or wall for support.
-Bend left knee and grasp ankle or top of foot, bringing it up gently toward the buttocks.
-Do not allow knee to flare out to the side.
+Bend left knee and grasp ankle or top of the foot, bringing it up gently toward the buttocks.
+Do not allow the knee to flare out to the side.

 - Hamstring stretch: Stand with knees straight.
 Bend over, bringing torso toward legs.